hariomshandilya/Automating-the-Machine-Learning-Pipeline-for-Credit-card-fraud-detections/README.md

 Videos
 @geeksforgeeks , Some rights reserved
 We use cookies to ensure you have the best browsing experience on our website.
 By usin
+# command used for comparing all the models available in the library
+compare_models()
+Output:

+Yellow part is the top score for the corresponding model.

+Taking a single algorithm performing decently in the comparison and creating a model for the same.
+The name of the algorithm can be found in the documentation of the pycaret library under creating model

+Code: Creating the best model